 Several of our faculty members are fellowship-trained academic general internists, and past graduates of our residency program have completed general internal medicine fellowships at universities around the country.

 Occasionally, a resident wants to pursue a post-graduate research track after completion of a training program.
-Being a clinical and academic affiliate the Icahn School of Medicine at Mount Sinai, as well as our proximity to New York City, increases the opportunities available to these residents.
+Being a clinical and academic affiliate of Sidney Kimmel School of Medicine at Thomas Jefferson University, as well as our proximity to New York City, increases the opportunities available to these residents.
 The plethora of pharmaceutical companies in the area makes the option of research in the pharmaceutical industry another alternative.

 Just as there are different people in the world, there are different career paths that residents can follow.
 Our individualized approach to medical education allows us to help residents find the most appropriate path for his or her future.
-In addition to the choices above, some of our graduates have sought careers in administration, the military and even aerospace medicine.
+In addition to the choices above, some of our graduates have sought careers in administration and the military.